Littlefield, Texas: Economy

 The economy of Littlefield is diverse, but traditionally depends on cotton.
 American Cotton Growers Denim Textile Plant of Littlefield is the largest employer in Littlefield and Lamb County.
 Plains Cotton Cooperative Association of Lubbock, a farmer-owned, cotton-marketing cooperative purchased the denim plant from ACG in 1987.
 American Cotton Growers announced the closure of their Littlefield denim mill on Friday Nov 07, 2014.
 The plant closed in 2015, and was purchased by a dairy co-operative, Select Milk Producers.
 The city is headquarters to Lowe's Market, a grocery store chain in the American Southwest.
 In August 2008, Littlefield was selected as the new location for a biodiesel plant.

 Tourism

 Littlefield is the hometown of singer/songwriter Waylon Jennings; Waylon Jennings Boulevard is named in his honor.

 Bull Lake is located about 5 mi west of town.
 A municipal campground is located on Highway 385.

 The world's tallest windmill was said to be below Yellow Houses Bluff at nearby Yellow House Ranch from the early 1900s until 1926, when the 128 ft-high structure was blown over.

 Littlefield is also home to the historic Lamb County Library.
 This library was established in 1913 by "The Afternoon Club."
-Laurel Anne (1957-2022), a voracious reader was an ardent donor of books and magazines to the library, helping establish the collection of works the library houses today.
+Laurel Anne (1957–2022), a voracious reader was an ardent donor of books and magazines to the library, helping establish the collection of works the library houses today.

-Unsolved murder case

-Clovis Road – The Dr. Roy Hunt Murder – Littlefield, Texas 1942–1943 was written in 2009 by a Littlefield native, Dana Middlebrooks Samuelson and Robert Samuelson, M.D.
-Jerry Scott Hughes wrote the foreword, and the book was based on their research and the files of Judge Harold LaFont.
-That book was dedicated to Judge LaFont and his son, Bill LaFont.
-Additional information in the Hunt murder story has come to light since it was originally published in 2009, and resulted in a revised and expanded second edition published in March 2013.
-The second edition is dedicated to former Texas Supreme Court Justice Ted Z. Robertson.